 Grades of Incomplete "I" are assigned only in exceptional circumstances when a student requests extra time to complete their coursework.
 Such agreements are made only at the request of the student, who is responsible to determine from the instructor the outstanding requirements of the course.

 Late Assignments

-Assignments are due at the beginning of the class on the due dates.
-Late assignments will not be accepted.
+Assignments are due at the beginning of the class on the due date listed.
+If you anticipate handing in an assignment late, please consult with your instructor beforehand.

 Missed Exams/Quizzes/Labs etc.